deadlyvipers/dojo_rules/introduction.md

-":) I am Anto from BiH hope I can find some nerd friends"
+":) I am Anto from BiH hope I can find some nerd friends, I love JavaScript"